find your perfect postgrad program

 Student wellbeing: Top 7 places to seek help in times of need

 As a postgraduate student there are times when you will need a bit of support, be it academically or emotionally – and it’s good to know that there are plenty of people looking out for your wellbeing – and not just on a academic level.
 So, if you are experiencing a crisis in your life maybe the illness of a family member or a relationship break up, don’t be afraid to ask for help.Find your PERFECT POSTGRAD PROGRAM

 It seems that nowadays postgraduate students are experiencing more mental health problems than the previous generations, and this trend seems to be on the rise at many universities.
 However, in half of the cases students are afraid to search for help because they fear discrimination in their educational surroundings and professional employment.
 This jeopardizes their academic achievement and reduces the quality of the university experience.

-If you are a postgraduate student in the UK experiencing any kind of emotional problems but don't know what to do, or if you are planning to come to the UK to pursue a postgraduate course, here’s an overview of the student wellbeing support system that is in place at universities:
+If you are a postgraduate student studying at a UK university experiencing any kind of emotional problems but don't know what to do, or if you are planning to come to the UK to pursue a postgraduate course, here’s an overview of the student wellbeing support system that is in place at universities:

 If you are experiencing any problems, your postgraduate tutor is usually the first person to ask for advice.
 The tutor may help you to think clearly about the possible solutions to your problems or may direct you to some more qualified person who will be able to help you.